 Visit the Empire State Building?
 Been there.
 Stroll through Central Park?
 Done that.
-If you’re looking for something different to do on your next visit to New York City, the head to Pizza a Casa Pizza School in Lower Manhattan.
-There’s nothing like a New York slice (it’s a NYC food icon, after all!) and self professed pizza nerd and owner Mark Bello will passionately teach you how to make your very own at home.
+If you’re looking for something different to do on your next visit to New York City, the head to Pizza School NYC in Lower Manhattan.
+There’s nothing like a New York-style slice (it’s a NYC food icon, after all!) and self professed pizza nerd and owner Mark Bello will passionately teach you how to make your very own New York-style pizza at home.

-Of course I had to also make the New York slice with mozzarella, 60-Second Secret Sauce, pecorino cheese and their homemade sausage (recipe also included in your take home recipe booklet).
-The margherita was delicious, but the New York slice was my favorite.
+Of course we had to also make the New York slice with mozzarella, 60-Second Secret Sauce, pecorino cheese and their homemade sausage (recipe also included in your take home recipe booklet).
+The margherita was delicious, but the New York slice was our favorite.

 Know Before You Go

-We were guests of Pizza a Casa Pizza School in order to bring you this story.
-As always, all opinions about the course itself and delicious pizza are entirely our own.
+We were guests of Pizza School NYC in order to bring you this story.
+As always, all opinions about the pizza making class NYC and delicious pizza are entirely our own.